Samsung/tizen-docs/docs/application/web/guides/error/error.md

 You can handle generic error situations in your application.

-The Tizen API is mandatory for Tizen mobile, wearable, and TV profiles, which means that it is supported on all mobile, wearable, and TV devices.
-All mandatory APIs are supported on the Tizen Emulators.
+The Tizen API is mandatory for Tizen Mobile, Wearable, and TV profiles, which means that it is supported on all mobile, wearable, and TV devices.
+All mandatory APIs are supported on the Tizen emulators.

 The main error handling features of the Tizen API include: